Skip to main content

 1. Create the values.yaml file

-• Add the DNS configuration created in the previous step, the domainSuffix, domainFilters and email to the values.yaml that we'll use to install APL:
+• Add the DNS configuration created in the previous step, the domainSuffix, domainFilters and email to the values.yaml file:

 tee values.yaml<<EOF